ibexa/documentation-user/docs/personalization/dashboard.md

 Item import jobs are used to fetch data from a customer system.
 Data-mappings and schedule times are defined here.

 ![Dashboard Item Import](img/dashboard_item_import.png)

-### Newsletter

-Newsletters are sent out if certain events happen, e.g. a user did not come back for a number of days or the shopping cart was abandoned.
-Style and conditions are configured in the **Newsletter** tab.